EmuDeck/emudeck.github.io/docs/emulators/steamos/pcsx2.md

 #### Method 1: Hotkeys

-1. While in game, when you are ready to switch discs, press `Start` + `L3` at the same time
+1. While in game, when you are ready to switch discs, press `Select` + `R3` at the same time
 2. Select `Change Disc` and select your next disc

 #### Method 2: Separate Game Entries